sourcebroker/deployer-loader/README.rst

 Include class loader
 ++++++++++++++++++++

-If Deployer is used from phar file (and this is the preferred way to not pollute project with dependencies of deployment stuff) then it is already including his own vendor/autoload.php.
-If we will require again vendor/autoload.php from our project then it can overwrite libraries of Deployer package leading to unexpected errors because code of Deployer can expect to use some other version of library that the one from your project vendor/autoload.php.
+If Deployer is used as phar directly or by ./vendor/bin/dep form deployer/dist (and this is the preferred way to not pollute project with dependencies of deployment stuff) then it is already including his own vendor/autoload.php.
+If in deploy.php file we will require new vendor/autoload.php from our project then its like asking for troubles because we are joining two autoload with not synchronized dependencies.
+The second composer autoload is overwriting libraries from first autoload leading to situation that deployer will use newer(or older) libraries from your project.

+The solution is to include in deploy.php the autoload.php from sourcebroker/deployer-loader.

-The loader from /vendor/sourcebroker/deployer-loader/autoload.php will register with spl_autoload_register and will be executed after deployer composer spl_autoload_register.
-So first classes from Deployer composer autoload will be initiated and if they will not exists they will fallback to classes supported by vendor/sourcebroker/deployer-loader/autoload.php
+Using spl_autoload_register() it will register new closure function to find classes and it will register itself after composer autoload.
+So first classes from Deployer composer autoload will be initiated and if they will not exists there will be fallback to classes from the main project vendors.

-Include class loader at the beginning of your deploy.php:
+How to use it ?
+Just include autoload at the beginning of your deploy.php (and remove vendor/autoload.php if you had one)
 ::

   require_once(__DIR__ . '/vendor/sourcebroker/deployer-loader/autoload.php');